entropitor/dotenv-cli/README.md

 {
   "scripts": {
     "_print-stuff": "echo $STUFF",
-    "print-stuff": "dotenv -- npm run _print-stuff",
+    "print-stuff": "dotenv -- npm run _print-stuff"
   }
 }
 ```

 This example is used in a project setting (has a package.json).
 Should always install locally `npm install -D dotenv-cli`

 ### Debugging